cpjanssen/autoui-open-data-initiative.github.io/index.md

 We **encourage authors of papers with openly available materials to create a Pull request** to add their work.
 Add your work here: [Related Works CSV](https://raw.githubusercontent.com/AutoUI-Open-Data-Initiative/autoui-open-data-initiative.github.io/master/_data/related_works.csv).
-Category must be one of [Dataset, Software, Model, Survey].
+Category must be one of [Dataset, Software, Model].
 We will check the entry and approve it in a timely manner.